jean553/c-data-structures/README.md

 ### Binary Search Tree (BST)

-The binary search tree is a binary tree in which one for each node, the values of all the nodes in the left sub-tree is lesser or equal to the current node, and the values of all nodes in the right sub-tree is greater to the current node.
+The binary search tree is a binary tree.
+In a binary search tree, the values of all the nodes in the left sub-tree are lesser than or equal to the current node value, and the values of all nodes in the right sub-tree are greater than the current node value.
 The binary search tree is an ordered binary tree.

 Binary search trees are used to access data faster (read and write)